A Unified Framework for Continual Learning and Unlearning: Experiments and Results

-\textit{\underline{Multiple task CL-UL with $2\times5$ distribution:}} The impact of varying buffer sizes on continual learning and multiple task unlearning in a $2\times5$ task distribution setting is illustrated in Table~\ref{tab:cifar10_2x5_4}.
+The impact of varying buffer sizes on continual learning and multiple task unlearning in a $2\times5$ task distribution setting is illustrated in Table~\ref{tab:cifar10_2x5_4} for CIFAR-10.
 Its showcases similar trends of performance retention in previously learned tasks with respect to the buffer size.
 With a buffer size of 200, unlearning both Task 2 and Task 4 leads to $0\%$ accuracy on these tasks.
 Interestingly, the poor performance on the classes in Task 3 is recovered to a large extent (C4:$53.3\%\rightarrow 97.6\%$, C5:$65.2\%\rightarrow 94.5\%$) after unkearning these tasks.
 However, learning task 5 leads to a signifcant drop in task 1's performance (C0:$70.0\%\rightarrow 19.6\%$, C1:$79.5\%\rightarrow 39.4\%$).
 Increasing the buffer size to 500 mitigates this effect to certain extent, with the classes in Task 1 retaining $47.8\%$ and $65.9\%$ accuracy.
 With the largest buffer size of 5120, the model exhibits excellent accuracy retention across tasks, with the model retainig $84.8\%$ percent after all the learning and unlearning requests.

-\textit{\underline{Multiple task CL-UL with $1\times10$ distribution:}}~The impact of varying buffer sizes on continual learning and multiple task unlearning in a $1\times10$ task distribution setting is illustrated in Table~\ref{tab:cifar10_1x10} which expands the complexity by testing multiple task unlearning and yet shows similar trends as Table \ref{tab:cifar10_2x5_1} and Table \ref{tab:cifar10_2x5_4}.
-For a buffer size of 200, the results show substantial accuracy losses, particularly for Task 1, where accuracy drops from $37.2\%$ to $9.6\%$ after the eight request to learn task 9.
-When the buffer size is increased to 500, the retention of Task 1’s accuracy improves, with accuracy dropping to $46.2\%$ after all CL-UL requests.
-Nevertheless, unlearning continues to significantly affect the retention of information across other tasks.
-With a buffer size of 5120, the model demonstrates strong performance, retaining $78.2\%$ accuracy for Task 1 even after extensive learning and unlearning operations.

-\textbf{Results on ciFAIR-10}\\ \textit{\underline{Single task CL-UL with $2\times5$ distribution:}}~The impact of varying buffer sizes on continual learning and single task unlearning in a $2\times5$ task distribution setting is illustrated in Table~\ref{tab:cifair10_2x5_1}.
-Results are similar to CIFAR-10 with visibly effective unlearning of Task 2 across all buffer sizes, as evidenced by the post-unlearning accuracy dropping to $0\%$.
-However, the retained accuracy for Task 1 exhibits a dip if the buffer size is increased from 200 to 500, showing an average drop of $52.9\%$ and $64.9\%$ respectively.
-In contrast, a larger buffer size of 5120 results in better retention, with a noticeable improvement across all tasks, especially in the retention of Task 1.
+Results in ciFAIR-10 (Table~\ref{tab:cifair10_2x5_4}) shows that unlearning Task 2 and Task 4 results in successful information removal for all buffer sizes, achieving an accuracy of $\approx 0\%$ post-unlearning.
+The increase in buffer size results in better retention accuracy across the retain classes, with significant retention for Task 1 in buffer size 5120.
+With a buffer size of 5120, the model only loses an average $4.7\%$ of the accuracy for Task 1 as compared to an average deterioration of $50.8\%$ with a buffer size of 200.